 All superior performing cars follow the same path, their focus is on being unique, not being the best.
 They focus on a segment of the market or may be on the whole market but with a unique offering.
 It is this uniqueness that gives them a competitive advantage.
 The worst competitive error is to compete on being the best.
 You can’t be all things to all people and expect to be a superior performer.
 Competing on being the best can at best keep you struggling along with others.

 You see behind the drive to be the best is the assumption that there is a best already which you intend to take out.
 Apparently there will always be a market leader in every industry.
 But one thing to understand is that market leadership is a result of offering unique value to the market.
 It is a natural consequence of a unique value clearly communicated to the right market.
 Of course this presents a question, which market is the right one?
 Well the right market is that whose needs fits best into the offering targeted at them.
 So they buy not because you have to sale but because they need to buy.
 Take the Swedish furniture company, IKEA for instance.
 People on budget buy from them not because IKEA wants to sale but because IKEA offers them the chance of owning good furniture at a low cost.
 The reason Honda could not capture the Indian tricycle market even though it has a respected brand and may be better quality than local rival, Bajaj was simple: Bajaj configured its offering in a way its most beneficial to the Indian user.
-Honda had a good product and a respected brand but they lacked one key thing in their fight for the Indian market- understanding of what the ideal Indian customer wants in a tricycle.
-Strong, reliable didn’t matter to the Indian user as easy availability of repair service and spare parts.
-That’s was the Bajaj promise; that was why they won the Indian market and forced Honda out.
+Honda had a good product for the wrong market, so eventually they were forced out of the market.